divyakumar31/pythonpracticals/README.md

 # pythonpracticals
-This is repository takes python practicals.
+This repository is for python practicals.